Italy - Venice & The Veneto

 We rendezvous in glorious Vicenza.
 We have time to wander the streets and enjoy the atmosphere, the architecture and above all, to visit Palladio’s stunning Teatro Olimpico.
 We continue to the Villa Capra, perhaps better known as La Rotonda, for a brief visit.
-We drive to Asiago, a favourite summer resort of the Milanese and Venetians, for our Welcome Drink and Dinner.
+We drive to Asiago, a favorite summer resort of the Milanese and Venetians, for our Welcome Drink and Dinner.

 This morning we transfer to Monte Cengio, scene of a very important First World War engagement, the Battle of Asiago, and walk through woods and open countryside to Fort Corbin, an impressive WWI fortification built on top of a cliff.
 We learn the story of the fort and battle before walking to our lunch in a nearby village.
 We continue on to the fascinating mountain village of Tresche Conca in the foothills of the Dolomites and then return to Asiago for dinner in a local pizzeria.

 An easy walk from the village of San Luca down to a trail overlooking the valley, and on to the charming medieval town of Marostica, surrounded by the ancient walls of its castles and by the many streams that cascade down the hillside.
 The town is, perhaps, best known for its living chessboard in the main square.
 After lunch in a traditional osteria, we transfer to Bassano Del Grappa and walk the ancient streets to see the cathedral, upper castle and famous wooden bridge, designed by Palladio.
 We visit the Nardini Distillery to learn about – and taste – the renowned grappa.
 We drive to Asolo, one of the loveliest little towns in Italy, much admired by Robert Browning and known as the “City of a Hundred Horizons”.
-Dinner and overnight.

 The Wayfarers see you safely on your way.
 However, you may wish to extend your stay in Venice.